Second Stadtholderless Period: The Peace of Utrecht and the Second Great Assembly

 Winston Churchill describes the feelings of the British soldiers thus:

 The rest of the Allies felt likewise, especially after the Battle of Denain which Prince Eugene lost as a consequence of the weakening of the Allied force, due to the withdrawal of the British troops, with great loss of life to the Dutch and Austrian troops.
 Bolingbroke congratulated the victor Villars with his victory, adding insult to injury.
 When it transpired during the formal peace negotiations at Utrecht that the British and French had already struck a secret deal disillusionment and despair swept the Dutch and Austrians.
 In the Hague there were anti-British riots and there was even talk of a Fourth Anglo-Dutch War, sixty-eight years before such a war actually would break out.
 Austria and the Republic briefly tried to continue the war on their own, but the Dutch and Prussians soon came to the conclusion that it was a hopeless quest.
 Only the Austrians fought on.

-Consequently, on April 11, 1713, the Treaty of Utrecht (1713) was signed by France and most of the Allies.
+Consequently, on 11 April 1713 the Treaty of Utrecht (1713) was signed by France and most of the Allies.
 France made most of the concessions, but not as many as would have been the case if the Harley-Bolingbroke government had not betrayed its allies.
-Great Britain came off best, with territorial concessions in Spain (Gibraltar and Minorca), and North America, while the lucrative Asiento now went to a British consortium, which was set to profit from almost a century of slave trading.
+Great Britain came off best, with territorial concessions in Spain (Gibraltar and Minorca), and North America, while the Asiento de Negros was transferred by Spain to the British government, which gave it to the newly-formed South Sea Company.
 The big loser was Charles III who did not get the Spanish Crown about which the whole war had started.
 However, Charles had become Holy Roman Emperor himself in the meantime, which decidedly dampened the enthusiasm of the Allies to support his claims.
 Doing so would have tilted the balance of power in Europe in a pro-Habsburg way.
 However, as compensation Austria received the former Spanish Netherlands, more or less intact, besides the former Spanish possessions in Italy (except Sicily which went to Savoy but was later exchanged with Austria for Sardinia).